Pathfinder - Occultist Implement Schools Breakdown

 As you might expect, Abjuration centers on defensive options.
 All of the powers presented by the Abjuration Implements School can generally be handled with other means, many of which are already easily accessible to the Occultist.
 However, some of the better options also trigger on an Immediate action, allowing you to call up defenses quickly without cutting into your turn significantly.

-- Energy Shield (Sp): Activating this as a swift action means that you activate and re-activate it without meainingfully cutting into your turn.
-The ability to activate it as an immediate actions means that you can protect yourself from unexpected energy attacks and traps.
+- (Sp): Activating this as a swift action means that you activate and re-activate it without meainingfully cutting into your turn.
+The ability to activate it as an immediate action means that you can protect yourself from unexpected energy attacks and traps.

-- Globe of Negation (Sp): This is a fantastic defensive option, but it's also situational.
+- (Sp): This is a fantastic defensive option, but it's also situational.
 If you fight a lot of spellcasters you're a fool not to consider this.

-- Planar Ward (Sp): Situational.
+- (Sp): Situational.
 The Occultist's Magic Circles ability will generally be more effective, especially once you can create circles as a full round action.

-- Unraveling (Sp): If no one else in your party can cast Dispel Magic, this is absolutely essential.
-The range is a bit of an issue, and you can't dispel multiple effects, but generally when you need dispel magic the most its to remove on specific, pesky effect.
+- (Sp): If no one else in your party can cast Dispel Magic, this is absolutely essential.
+The range is a bit of an issue, and you can't dispel multiple effects, but generally when you need dispel magic the most it's to remove one specific, pesky effect.
 For just 1 focus point it's a good trade.

 Extremely few useful options.
 For some reason the conjuration school tries to turn the Occultist into a healer, but it doesn't do a particularly good job.

 (Sp): Most of the time when people cast Summon Monster it's to get one creature, and the one-minute duration is great at levels 1 through 10.
-Unfortunately, the level of creatures you can summon doesn't scale at full speel.
-Wen you can pick up the Shadow Beasts power it will be immediately more useful and versatile.
+Unfortunately, the level of creatures you can summon doesn't scale at full speed.
+When you can pick up the Shadow Beasts power it will be immediately more useful and versatile.

-- Conjure Implement (Sp): Very situational.
-If you're in a situation where you lost your implements you probably lose the one you need to use this.
+- (Sp): Very situational.
+If you're in a situation where you lost your implements you probably lost the one you need to use this.

-- Flesh Mend (Sp): A great way to burn your remaining focus points at the end of the day, but during the day you're better off with a wand of cure light wounds.
+- (Sp): A great way to burn your remaining focus points at the end of the day, but during the day you're better off with a wand of cure light wounds.

-- Mind Steed (Sp): Mount is on the occultist spell list, and reducing the effects duration to minutes pet level when you add flight makes this extremely frustrating.
+- (Sp): Mount is on the occultist spell list, and reducing the effects duration to minutes per level when you add flight makes this extremely frustrating.

-- Psychic Fog (Sp): Fog Cloud is a great way to get out of a bad situation, but it's a 1st-level spell which you could easily produce with a scroll.
-The solid fog option is much better, especially since you can move through it freely since Occultists cast psychichs spells.
+- (Sp): Fog Cloud is a great way to get out of a bad situation, but it's a 1st-level spell which you could easily produce with a scroll.
+The solid fog option is much better, especially since you can move through it freely since Occultists cast psychich spells.

-- Purge Corruption (Sp): Situational.
+- (Sp): Situational.
 Use the Heal skill and antitoxins for poisons, and for diseases you generally have time to go find a cleric.

-- Side Step (Sp): Similar to dimension door as a move action, this is a fantastic way to get around in combat.
+- (Sp): Similar to dimension door as a move action, this is a fantastic way to get around in combat.

 The Divination Implements School is insanely useful.
 It provides scouting, information gathering, a flexible check bonus from Sudden Insight, and access to special senses which normally require high-level spells to access.

-- Object Seer (Sp): Situational, and overlaps quite a bit with the Object Reading ability which Occultists get for free.
+- (Sp): Situational, and overlaps quite a bit with the Object Reading ability which Occultists get for free.

-- Powerful Connection (Su): Situational.
+- (Su): Situational.
 Not many divinations require a saving throw from a potential target, and the ones which do don't get used a lot.

-- Watchful Eye (Sp): Situational.
+- (Sp): Situational.
 Adventurers typically don't spend a lot of time staking out a location.

 Enchantment provides some of the only save-or-suck options available to the Occultist, but many of the abilities have level requirements, so you may want to wait to pick up Enchantment until at least level 6.

-Base Focus Power: Cloud Mind (Su): Most foes of your CR will have more hite dice than you have Occultist levels, so you won't get to stun foes often unless they're in an encounter featuring multiple enemies.
+(Su): Most foes of your CR will have more hit dice than you have Occultist levels, so you won't get to stun foes often unless they're in an encounter featuring multiple enemies.
 Staggering a foe is nice, but only matters if they depend on full-round actions like full attack.
 The fact that targets become immune after being affected once is disappointing.

-- Forced Alliance (Sp): I'm on the fence on this one.
-If you call the creature to aid you directly, this is a lot like Dominate Monster.
+- (Sp): If you call the creature to aid you directly, this is a lot like Dominate Monster but they get an additional save every round.
 If you don't, it's Charm Monster with a really short duration.
 The phrase "aid you directly" is somewhat vague, and it's unclear if you can use this to force enemies to fight for you.

-- Inspired Assauled (Sp): The bonus isn't great, and morale bonuses are easy to come by.
+- (Sp): The bonus isn't great, and morale bonuses are easy to come by.

-- Obey (Sp): Command is a 1st-level spell.
+- (Sp): Command is a 1st-level spell.
 You can do much better.

 Occultists are not blasters by any means.
 Their offensive spell options are pitifully slim, and with only 2/3 spellcasting they don't get the high level spells that evokers need to remain viable in a game where dealing damage is already one of the least effective ways to play a spellcaster.
 Energy Ray looks tempting, but its damage is too poor to justify spending precious mental focus.

-- Shape Mastery (Su): Occultists are 2/3 casters, and with only a handful of AOE evocation spells you just don't have the spell options to make this worthwhile.
+- (Su): Occultists are 2/3 casters, and with only a handful of AOE evocation spells you just don't have the spell options to make this worthwhile.

-- Wall of Power (Sp): The damage isn't great, and it's not going to stop big high-level creatures, but it's fantastic against multiple opponents.
+- (Sp): The damage isn't great, and it's not going to stop big high-level creatures, but it's fantastic against multiple opponents.

 Most of the illusion implement school is worthless, but there are a few particularly exiting gems.
 Distortion is great at any level, and once you hit 9th level Shadow Beast is absolutely amazing.

-- Cloak Image (Sp): Situational, and Disguise Self is on the Occultist spell list.
+- (Sp): Situational, and Disguise Self is on the Occultist spell list.

-- Color Beam (Sp): With a 1 round duration this isn't worth the cost even in those rare cases when you're fighting an enemy with less hit dice than you have class levels.
+- (Sp): With a 1 round duration this isn't worth the cost even in those rare cases when you're fighting an enemy with less hit dice than you have class levels.

-- Mirage (Sp): Situational, and Major Image is on the Occultist spell list.
+- (Sp): Situational, and Major Image is on the Occultist spell list.

-- Unseen (Sp): Distortion is much more useful for you, and if you need to make allies invisible Invisibility is on the Occultists spell list.
+- (Sp): Distortion is much more useful for you, and if you need to make allies invisible Invisibility is on the Occultist's spell list.

 The Necromany Implement School is good, but not amazing.
 Very few parts of the school are absolutely fantastic, but several of the options are certainly worth considering.

-Base Focus Power: Mind Fear (Sp): Most enemies will have more hite dice than you have levels.
+(Sp): Most enemies will have more hit dice than you have levels.
 Shaken is a fine condition since it debuffs creatures in so many ways, but the duration is pitiful.

-- Zombie: If your GM makes the skeleton spawn with none of the gear mentioned in the Bestiary and doesn't give either any weapon/armor proficiencies, the zombie is almsot certainly a better option.
+- : If your GM makes the skeleton spawn with none of the gear mentioned in the Bestiary and doesn't give either any weapon/armor proficiencies, the zombie is almost certainly a better option.
 However, the zombie's Staggered quality can be an annoying limiting factor when you need a pet that can chase foes around in an encounter.

-- Bloody Skeleton: Your servant doesn't change its effective number of hit dice, so it only gets one point of fast healing, and the +4 channel resistance won't be enough to fix the fact that your servant still only has 1 hit die.
-The bloody skeleton also doesn't add any offensive options, so it's not meaningfull better than the basic skeleton most of the time.
+- : Your servant doesn't change its effective number of hit dice, so it only gets one point of fast healing, and the +4 channel resistance won't be enough to fix the fact that your servant still only has 1 hit die.
+The bloody skeleton also doesn't add any offensive options, so it's not meaningfully better than the basic skeleton most of the time.

-- Soulbound Puppet (Su): Familiars can be very powerful if you choose a good familiar, and the ability to switch familiars easily certainly offers some options.
-Be sure to read my Practical Guide to Familiars for help selecting a few favorite options.
+- Practical Guide to Familiars for help selecting a few favorite options.
+(Su): Familiars can be very powerful if you choose a good familiar, and the ability to switch familiars easily certainly offers some options.
+Be sure to read my

-- Spirit Shroud (Su): Temporary hit points are always nice, but you may get more effect out of Warding Talisman and Mind Barrier.
+- (Su): Temporary hit points are always nice, but you may get more effect out of Warding Talisman and Mind Barrier.

 Several great options, especially if you have avid weapon users in the party.

-- Mind Over Gravity (Sp): A standard action to gain flight for one minute isn't great, but flight is still amazingly useful.
+- (Sp): A standard action to gain flight for one minute isn't great, but flight is still amazingly useful.

-- Quickness (Sp): Haste is an amzing buff, but it's already on the Occultist spell list. and Quickness only affects one creature, and Haste affects multiple.
+- (Sp): Haste is an amzing buff, but it's already on the Occultist spell list, and Quickness only affects one creature, while Haste affects multiple.

-- Size Alteration (Sp): Changing a creatures size can be a minor buff/debuff but the duration is too short ot be meaningful on allies and if you're going in for a melee touch attack you should be doing something more impressive than this.
+- (Sp): Changing a creature's size can be a minor buff/debuff but the duration is too short to be meaningful on allies and if you're going in for a melee touch attack you should be doing something more impressive than this.

-- Tekekinetic Mastery (Sp): Telekinesis is fantastic and extremely versatile.
+- (Sp): Telekinesis is fantastic and extremely versatile.